The Internet of Security Things: Protecting Data with a Mobile Workforce

 - Mobile Device Management (MDM).
 Allowing mobile workers to access applications via public clouds is creating new challenges and security risks for all organizations.
 The MDM concept is gaining popularity as a means of controlling and managing endpoints outside of the corporate [private cloud] network.
 Organizations can keep watch on which employees are using what devices, how they’re using them, and restrict what they are storing.
 Features such as remote wipe and remote disable can help prevent unauthorized executables, the pathway to malware.

 The evolution of the mobile workforce, mobile applications, and the fact that IoT is becoming omnipresent in day-to-day business operations is prompting organizations to look at how to satisfy worker needs and prevent cyberattacks, while giving workers an endpoint experience that mirrors their personal lives.
-They’re looking to advancements such as thin client technology and mobile device management, resigned to the fact that mobile and IoT is the new normal.
+They’re looking to advancements such as endpoint technology and mobile device management, resigned to the fact that mobile and IoT is the new normal.

 Note: This article first appeared in the mobile channel of SandHill on June 15, 2017.